samkit-jain/Handwriting-Recognition/Python/README.md

 Tested on Python 3.6.7

-Model accuracy when trained on EMNIST balanced dataset: 75.21%
+Model accuracy when trained on EMNIST balanced dataset: 78.12%
 NOTE: The default training parameters were used.
 To get better results, you can try changing the training parameters or maybe some pre-processing.

+## Setup

+1. Create a virtual environment
+2. Install dependencies: `pip install -r requirements.txt`

 ## Dataset Creation